Commuting

 While there are many legitimate reasons to track your employees both on and off premises, there are also many risks associated with it.
 In recent years, several states have passed GPS tracking employees laws to establish reasonable standards for both employers and employees.
-If you understand the different laws and guidance that apply to you, you’ll be able to track employees more responsibly and effectively.
+If you understand the different laws and guidance that apply to you, you’ll be able to track field employees more responsibly and effectively.

 The Benefits of Using GPS to Track Employees